-4) Collect groundwater level data and samples from the monitoring wells.
+6) Collect groundwater level data and samples from the monitoring wells.

 Water level data will be collected at the new monitoring wells and the water level data will be used to evaluate groundwater flow potential at the site.
 A groundwater sample will be collected from each of the monitoring wells.
-Prior to sampling the wells will be purged according to the methods outline in WDNR Sampling guidance.
-Well will be purged and sampled using disposable polyethylene bailers.
+Wells will be purged and sampled using disposable polyethylene bailers.
 Purge water will be containerized along with the water from well development.
 Groundwater samples will be collected from the wells for analysis of arsenic, barium, cadmium, chromium, lead and manganese.